broskell/broskell/README.md

     <td valign="top" width="65%">

 - 🌱 I’m currently learning more about Data Science and Web Development.
-- 🔭 I’m working on improving my skills in Python, Shell Scripting, Data Analysis, and HTML/CSS.
+- 🔭 I’m working on improving my skills in Python, Shell Scripting, and JS/HTML/CSS.
 - 👯 I’m looking to collaborate on interesting open-source projects.
 - 🤔 I’m looking for help with advanced programming concepts.
 - 💬 Ask me about anything related to my projects!